AlexBAV/corsl/README.md

 `when_any` **does not cancel any non-completed tasks.** When other tasks complete, their results are silently discarded. `when_any` makes sure the control block does not get destroyed until all tasks complete.

 If all input tasks produce no result, `when_any` produces the index to the first completed task.
-Otherwise, it produces `std::pair<T, size_t>`, where the first result is the result of completed task and second is an index of completed task:
+Otherwise, it produces `std::pair<T, size_t>`, where the first result is the result of completed task and second is an index of completed task.

+When the list of tasks to await is not known at compile time, `when_any_range` function must be used instead.
+It takes a pair of iterators to a range of tasks. `when_any_range` guarantees to traverse the range only once, thus supporting input iterators (or better).
+Note, that it copies task objects during its execution.

 ```C++
 corsl::future<void> coroutine7()